vigchandra/tableau_training/README.md

 - How to approach an EDA?
 (Exercise)
 - Conclusion and next steps in an EDA

-## Lecture details for Tableau Adanced
+## Lecture details for Tableau Advanced

 | Lecture # | Topic (slides linked after lecture) | Lecture hours |
 |---------|-------|-----------|